FreedomBen/pvc-volume-tester/README.md

 # volume-tester

-Deploy into your OCP cluster, set the environment variable `VOLUME_TEST_FILE`, and curl the app.
-It will try to write then read the file specified, and will tell you the results of the attempt.
+This simple app will help you test persistent storage in your OpenShift or Kubernetes cluster.

+It provides a few easy endpoints you can use to control it with curl.
+It can read/write to a file on the volume and thus determine whether your storage is persisting across pods and has working permissions.

+The only configuration required for the app is to tell it where the test file will be.
+For security reasons this must be an environment variable rather than specified as a post or query param to the app.
+Set the env var `VOLUME_TEST_FILE` to point at the file that should be used for testing.

 ## To test your PVC

 ### 1. Deploy app to the cluster with a PVC

-Setting up your storage is outside the scope of this.
+Setting up your storage backend and StorageClass is outside the scope of this tool.
+Please see the vendor documentation for your solution of choice.
 You should either have dynamic provisioning set up, or statically create the PVs required to satisfy the PVC claims.

 #### Create the PVC